-These Raw Chocolate Raspberry Brownies will become your favourite raw dessert.
-These brownies are made up of three layers that go so beautifully together - the 'chocolatey' brownie base, the 'gorgeous' raspberry layer and to top it off a layer of raw chocolate.
+These No-Bake Chocolate Raspberry Brownies will become your favourite raw dessert.
+These brownies are made up of three layers that go so beautifully together – the ‘chocolatey’ brownie base, the ‘gorgeous’ raspberry layer and to top it off a layer of raw chocolate.
 Also included are the Thermomix instructions.

 Gluten & Dairy Free – like all my raw desserts, they are gluten & dairy free.

-Easy to Make - this is one the easiest desserts to make as long as you have a food processor or a good blender.
+Easy to Make – this is one of the easiest desserts to make as long as you have a food processor or a good blender.

 Thermomix Instructions Included – I have included the Thermomix instructions in the recipe notes.

 - Fresh raspberries – you can also use frozen if you don’t have fresh available